Kaf1018Zhang/Power_Outages_Analysis/README.md

-# Research on the Influence of Gold Share Percentage and Positions Allocation
+# Research on the Influence of Gold Share Percentage and Positions Allocation in League of Legends

 Author: Kaijie Zhang